-About 9 percent of women suffer from an iron deficiency, according to the most recent stats from the Centers for Disease Control and Prevention—but that number's even higher for physically active women, say experts.
+About 9 percent of women suffer from an iron deficiency, according to the most recent stats from the Centres for Disease Control and Prevention—but that number's even higher for physically active women, say experts.
 How can you tell if your levels are a little low?
 Be on the lookout for these 10 warning signs.

-“The body uses iron to make hemoglobin, the substance in red blood cells that carries oxygen,” says Blaire Morriss, a nurse practitioner at the Vanderbilt Center for Integrative Health.
+“The body uses iron to make hemoglobin, the substance in red blood cells that carries oxygen,” says Blaire Morriss, a nurse practitioner at the Vanderbilt Centre for Integrative Health.
 When you don't have enough healthy blood cells, you start to feel exhausted.

 Another byproduct of that altered neurotransmitter synthesis?
 Apathy toward anything and everything—friends, family, work, even the latest episode of The Bachelor, says Morriss.

 3. DIFFICULTY FOCUSING